What Is Head Start?

 How Do I Apply for Head Start

 Eligibility is generally based on family income at or below the poverty level according to the Poverty Guidelines published by the federal government.
-Children in foster care, homeless children, and children from families receiving public assistance (TANF or SSI) are eligible regardless of income.
+Children in foster care, homeless children, and children from families receiving public assistance (TANF, SNAP or SSI) are eligible regardless of income.

 Head Start Mission